FF6BeyondChaos/BeyondChaosRandomizer/README.md

-    CtrlxZ - created or modified a bunch of sprites for the randomizer ATinySpook - ported over sprites and music for the randomizer HoxNorf - ported over sprites and music for the randomizer DarkSlash - madworld, darkworld, randombosses codes and some other things for KatN mode; current maintainer of Beyond Chaos EX (send help) emberling - speeddial, randomized music, alasdraco, dialoguemanager, converted a ton of music, and reworked palettes and sprite replacement, FF6 music player patch
+    CtrlxZ - created or modified a bunch of sprites for the randomizer ATinySpook - ported over sprites and music for the randomizer HoxNorf - ported over sprites and music for the randomizer DarkSlash - madworld, darkworld, randombosses codes and some other things for KatN mode; current maintainer of Beyond Chaos CE (send help) emberling - speeddial, randomized music, alasdraco, dialoguemanager, converted a ton of music, and reworked palettes and sprite replacement, FF6 music player patch
 	Rushlight - made music arrangements for the randomizer Lockirby2 - The worringtriad and notawaiter codes myself086 - new menu features and natural magic expansion Dracovious - Created new GUI and R-Limit, and some other codes GreenKnight5 - First GUI, Cecilbot
-	DrInsanoPHD - Refactoring code, character stats randomizer, bug fixes, lots of help with EX V5 release Crimdahl - Rotating status patch, dancelessons code lots of help with EX V5 release fusoyeahhh - lots of help with EX V5 release RazzleStorm - refactoring some code, adding type hints, lots of help with EX V5 release CDude - lots of help with event code for EX V5 release Cecil188 - ported over music, owner of the Discord, and overall helper with everything
+	DrInsanoPHD - Refactoring code, character stats randomizer, bug fixes, lots of help with CE v1 release Crimdahl - Rotating status patch, dancelessons code lots of help with CE v1 release fusoyeahhh - lots of help with CE v1 release RazzleStorm - refactoring some code, adding type hints, lots of help with CE v1 release CDude - lots of help with event code for CE v1 release Cecil188 - ported over music, owner of the Discord, and overall helper with everything